laravel-shift/blueprint-docs/source/docs/keys-and-indexes.md

 Within the column definition, you may specify a key or index using the `id` column type or the `foreign`, `index`, or `unique` column modifiers.

-The simplest of these are the `index` and `unique` modifier.
+The simplest of these are the `index` and `unique` modifiers.
 Blueprint will generate the necessary code to the migration to add the _index_.
 In turn, Laravel will create an index for this column.

 The `foreign` column modifier will also generate the necessary code to create an index on the column.
 In addition, it will generate code to add the reference and cascade "on delete" constraints.